animir/node-rate-limiter-flexible/README.md

   inmemoryBlockOnConsumed: 10, // If 10 points consumed in current duration
   inmemoryBlockDuration: 30, // block for 30 seconds in current process memory
   insuranceLimiter: new RateLimiterMemory(
-    // It will be used only on Redis or Mongo error as insurance
+    // It will be used only on Redis, Mongo or MySQL error as insurance
     // Can be any implemented limiter like RateLimiterMemory or RateLimiterRedis extended from RateLimiterAbstract {
       points: 1, // 1 is fair if you have 5 workers and 1 cluster